Pentadrago/spring-boot-example-wicket/README.md

 The Wicket Web Application class is a spring bean triggering the spring boot configuration and start up by using the @EnableAutoConfiguration annotation and providing the main class.

-The main class builds the spring context and activates wicket's SpringComponentInjector to make spring beans available to all wicket components.

 ###WebInitializer

 This class replaces the web.xml by using spring boot's ServletContextInitializer that is found and executed automatically on startup.